Jump to section

 The causes of laryngitis in cats can range widely from a simple URI or irritant all the way up to an obstruction in the larynx or even a growth that affects the movements of the vocal cords.
 This condition is vague enough that it can be difficult for vets to determine the exact cause of the cat’s lost voice:

 Sometimes, cats lose their meows for unknown reasons.
-Here, pet owners need to watch their cats for other, more troubling symptoms.
+Here, pet parents need to watch their cats for other, more troubling symptoms.
 If the underlying cause is mild, the cat should have its voice back within a few days.

-Once the vet has diagnosed laryngitis, as well as its cause, they will begin treating the cat’s symptoms.
+Once the vet has diagnosed laryngitis, as well as its cause, they will begin treating the cat’s signs.
 For a buildup of fluid in the larynx, the cat will take a diuretic medication.
 This can also help with any fluid buildup in the lungs, if this has contributed to the cat’s laryngitis.

 When a cat has a sore throat along with laryngitis, it’s hard to swallow, much less eat or drink.
 A mild pain medication can help the cat to swallow more easily, which means it will be able to eat and make a faster return to good health.